Workiva/react_testing_library/doc/migration_guides/expectations.md

 ### Waiting for Asynchronous UI to Display

 This case is all about triggering some interaction and expecting the UI to change.
-RTL has support specifically for this scenario, and therefore the tast may be able to be migrated.
+RTL has support specifically for this scenario, and therefore the test may be able to be migrated.
 See the [async DOM assertions section below](#async-dom-assertions-in-rtl).

 ### Async DOM Assertions in RTL